-Note that the primary purpose of HDI is to provide a simple composite measure of human development the convince the public, policymakers and government leaders, and academicians that the level of development of a particular should be measured not only by economic indicators but also by improvements in human well-being.
+Note that the primary purpose of HDI is to provide a simple composite measure of human development to convince the public, policymakers and government leaders, and academicians that the level of development of a particular country should be measured not only by economic indicators but also by improvements in human well-being.
 Nonetheless, there are three indicators of HDI: life expectancy, education, and per capita income indicators.

 Defining the Three Indicators of Human Development Index

 Measuring human development in a particular country requires assessing the three indicators mentioned above.
 The United Nations also consider these indicators as the basic dimensions of human development across countries.
 The following are further details: